-Purchase College has made investments in improving the efficiency of its campus fleet of vehicles and continues to explore sustainable transportation options.
+Purchase College is invested in improving the efficiency of its campus fleet and providing opportunities for sustainable transit.

-With over 70 vehicles ranging from cars, vans, trucks, and snow plows, the environmental impact of modernizing is significant.
-The College is retiring from its fleet the older, less reliable vehicles and has already replaced two with hybrids, and eight with electric.
+With over 80 vehicles ranging from cars, vans, trucks, and snow plows, the environmental impact of modernizing is significant.
+The College is retiring from its fleet the older, less reliable vehicles and has already replaced two with hybrids, and eleven with electric.
 We will continue on this path as older vehicles age out from the fleet.
-To support these types of vehicles, the College has installed six electric vehicle charging stations, two of which are available to the public.
+To support these types of vehicles, the College has installed six electric vehicle charging stations, two of which are available to the campus community.
 These electric vehicle charging stations can fully charge a vehicle in about three hours and are located in various parking locations.

-A 511NY Rideshare program is available which allows commuters to connect with other local commuters in their home area to car-share and reduce the inefficiency of single drivers.
+- Purchase is a member of the 511NY Rideshare program that allows commuters to connect with neighbors to ride-share and reduce the inefficiency of single drivers.
+As a member, there is a Guaranteed Ride Guarantee.
 This program serves all of New York state and is sponsored by the Department of Transportation.

-Another great partnership that provides to our campus for an annual or monthly fee is ZipCar.
+- Our on-campus partner, ZipCar, allows for students to reserve an on-demand, self-service car.
+The ZipCar locations are directly on campus in the Central 4 and East 3 parking lots.
 This car-share program allows anyone to “rent” a car for a trip when there is not access to a personal car.
-There are currently two zip cars available to use on campus which removes 30-40 privately owned vehicles on campus.
+There are currently two available cars, removing the emissions of more than 40 privately owned vehicles on campus.